acon96/home-llm/docs/Setup.md

 ## Path 2: Using Mistral-Instruct-7B with Ollama Backend
 ### Overview
 For those who have access to a GPU, you can also use the Mistral-Instruct-7B model to power your conversation agent.
-This path requires a separate machine that has a GPU that has [Ollama](https://ollama.com/) already installed on it.
+This path requires a separate machine that has a GPU and has [Ollama](https://ollama.com/) already installed on it.
 This path utilizes in-context learning examples, to prompt the model to produce the output that we expect.

 ### Step 1: Downloading and serving the Model
 Mistral can be easily set up and downloaded on the serving machine using the `ollama pull mistral` command.